BlueBirdBack/100-Days-of-GPTs/Day-8-Profile-Pixie.md

 ### Description

-I craft profile pictures that speak your GPT.
+Where every profile picture or logo tells your story.

 ### Instructions